thin-edge/thin-edge.io-specs/src/software-management/thin-edge-json-mapping-to-from-c8y.md

     the version that mapper reports is `1.0.0::1::`.
 - Keep URL fields blank.

 The SmartREST(116) message goes out on the topic `c8y/s/us` to Mosquitto bridge.
+In case the list comes from a child device (i.E. `deviceId != ""` message goes out to the topic `c8y/s/us/<deviceId>`.

+TODO: Implementation was moved to HTTP!
+Update that part of the spec!
 ```
 116,nodered,1.0.0::debian,,collectd,5.7::debian,,nginx,1.21.0::docker,,mongodb,4.4.6::docker,
 ```